 Hiking in Nerja

-Hiking in Nerja is popular thanks to the mountain ranges of the Sierra de Almijara and Sierra Tejeda.
+Hiking and walking are popular here thanks to the mountain ranges of the Sierra de Almijara and Sierra Tejeda.
 El Cielo or “Heaven”’ has a summit of some 1500 metres above Sea level.
 This summit rewards it’s climbers with an unobstructed view of the entire Costa del Sol on a clear day.

 The Rio Chillar (River Chillar) is another popular spot for hiking for the whole family.
 When it comes to hiking, Rio Chillar is a unique experience.
 The trail takes you through picturesque forest and fauna surrounded by beautiful wildlife.
 It’s important to wear shoes that are suitable for walking through water.
 You will also be walking across stones and slippery surfaces here.